Sonia Ossorio National Organization for Women-New York Letter to NY Times

 Daria Pionko was supposed to be safe.
 Or safer, anyway.
 That, at least, was part of the thinking behind the “managed prostitution area” established in the Holbeck area of Leeds in June 2014 and officially announced the following October.
 It was also a tidying-up exercise, in response to locals’ concerns about living alongside street prostitution. […]

-By Meghan Murphy, published March 15, 2016 http://www.feministcurrent.com/2016/03/15/survivors-say-the-nordic-model-is-our-only-hope/ People were turned away from a packed, standing-room only panel, addressing the impacts of various prostitution legislation around the world, on Monday afternoon.
-Organized by SPACE International, the parallel event, which took place in New York City in connection with the 60th session of the […]
+By Meghan Murphy, published March 15, 2016 Survivors say the Nordic model is our only hope People were turned away from a packed, standing-room only panel, addressing the impacts of various prostitution legislation around the world, on Monday afternoon.
+Organized by SPACE International, the parallel event, which took place in New York City […]

 Just published, Dec 2015:

 Chapter on Prostitution and Slavery: a 21st century abolitionist perspective by Melissa Farley

 Jonah Mix notes the similarity of the pro-prostitution Amnesty International with men’s rights groups and the political right generally.